gchudnov/mindthegap/README.md

 Keywords: interval arithmetic, interval relations, hardware unit

-> Express intervals and relations between them.
+> Intervals, Relations and Algorithms

 - **Point-Point (PP)** relations between a pair of points.
 - **Point-Interval (PI)** relations that between a point and an interval.